Emilia Clarke: 2012–2021: Varied roles, franchise films, and publishing

 Clarke's first film role was in the short film Shackled (2012).
 The film was featured in the 2020 Amazon Prime Video horror anthology series Murder Manual.
 The same year, she starred alongside Elliott Tittensor in the comedy film Spike Island.
 It details a group of friends who try to get to the namesake island of The Stone Roses 1990 concert.
 The movie was originally distributed only in the United Kingdom but was subsequently picked up by Level 33 Entertainment for North American distribution in March 2015.
 From March to April 2013, she played Holly Golightly in a Broadway production of Breakfast at Tiffany's, a role requiring her to perform a nude scene.
 The production, along with her performance, received mixed reviews from critics.
 Later that year, she also starred in the black comedy-crime drama film Dom Hemingway alongside Jude Law.

 In May 2013 Clarke was cast in a film adaptation of the novel The Garden of Last Days.
-James Franco was set to direct and star in the film however he left the project two weeks before filming after creative differences with the film distributor Millennium Entertainment.
-In an 2019 interview with The Hollywood Reporter, Clarke said she was offered the role of Anastasia Steele in Fifty Shades of Grey.
+James Franco was set to direct and star in the film; however, he left the project two weeks before filming after creative differences with the film distributor Millennium Entertainment.
+In a 2019 interview with The Hollywood Reporter, Clarke said she was offered the role of Anastasia Steele in Fifty Shades of Grey.
 She said she turned down the part because of the nudity required.

 In 2013, she was cast as Sarah Connor in the science fiction action film Terminator Genisys (2015).
 The film, which also stars Arnold Schwarzenegger, Jai Courtney, and Jason Clarke, received unfavourable reviews from critics but was a box office success, grossing over $440 million worldwide.
 Clarke was nominated for Teen Choice Award for Choice Summer Movie Star – Female and Best International Actress at the 2016 Jupiter Awards for her performance.

 She starred as the female lead, opposite Sam Claflin, in the film adaptation of the best-selling novel of the same name, Me Before You.
 The film which was released on 3 June 2016 and directed by Thea Sharrock, received mixed critical reviews.
 The film was a box office success with worldwide revenues of $200 million.
 For her role as Louisa "Lou" Clark, she shared nominations with Sam Claflin for the Teen Choice Award for Choice Movie Liplock and the MTV Television Tearjerker Award.
 In 2017, she played the lead as Nurse Verena in the supernatural psychological thriller film Voice from the Stone.
 The film was released in April 2017 for a limited theatre run, followed by video on demand and digital HD.